lwjohnst86/analyzing-cohorts-course/chapter1.md

 skills: 1
 ```

-The Framingham study was set up to study what might influence the risk of cardiovascular disease (CVD).
+The Framingham cohort was set up to study what might influence the risk of cardiovascular disease (CVD).
 People from Framingham, USA were recruited and followed over time.
-Data was collected on "risk factors" and CVD every few years.
+Data was collected on "risk factors" and CVD outcomes every few years.

 What makes Framingham a cohort?
 The `framingham` dataset is loaded for you to explore.
 The dataset has yet to be fully tidied, which we will do more of in Chapter 2.